Simhavrp/Autoencoders-Image-Compression/README.md

 # Autoencoders-Image-Compression
- A project demonstrating the use of convolutional autoencoders for efficient compression and reconstruction of traffic sign images .
+This project demonstrates the use of autoencoders for compressing traffic sign images.
+Autoencoders, a type of neural network, are trained to encode input images into a lower-dimensional representation and then decode them back to the original dimensions.
+The primary goal of this project is to reduce the storage space required for traffic sign images without significant loss of information, making it efficient for real-time traffic sign recognition systems.